Allocation & subdivision

 - Piano Ruggio (5,085ft / 1,550m): This wide and remote high plain is not signposted.
 It can be approached both from San Severino Lucano (passing Colle d'Impiso) and Viggianello / Rotonda (via Piano Pedarreto).
 During wintertime the access is limited to vehicles with snow chains and/or 4WD.
 It is situated at the feet of Serra del Prete (to the northeast) and encircled by the tree-covered slopes of Coppola di Paola, Timpone della Capanna, Timpone di Viggianello, and Mt.
 Grattaculo.

-- Hiking paths starting from here include one to 'Belvedere del Malvento' and further up the south ridge of Serra del Prete, an easy roundtour to Coppola di Paola and, in a southernly direction, to the valley of 'Fosso Sambucoso' and a smaller mountain group (Timpa dell'Orso, Mt.
-Grasta, Tavolara, Cozzi dell'Anticristo, Serra di Mauro etc.).
+- Hiking paths starting from here include one to 'Belvedere del Malvento' and further up the south ridge of Serra del Prete, an easy roundtour to Coppola di Paola and, in a southernly direction, to the valley of 'Fosso Sambucoso' and a smaller mountain group (Timpa dell'Orso, Monte Grasta, Tavolara, Cozzi dell'Anticristo, Serra di Mauro etc.).
 There are two alpine huts located in this area: Rifugio de Gaspari and Rifugio Fasanelli.

 The east (from San Lorenzo Bellizzi, Civita, Terranova di Pollino)